-The GPP Code states that the relationships between pharmaceutical industry personnel and healthcare professionals should encourage the development of a medical practice committed to patients' well-being, based on truthful and accurate information and tested, revealing up-to-date scientific evidence to contribute to the appropriate use of approved medicines.
+Article 12, subsection 12.2 of the Integrity, Ethics and Transparency of Health Supplies Companies Code states that the relationships between pharmaceutical industry personnel and healthcare professionals should encourage the development of a medical practice committed to patients' well-being, based on truthful and accurate information and tested, revealing up-to-date scientific evidence to contribute to the appropriate use of approved medicines.

 Conversely, in December 2017, COFEPRIS issued new guidelines regarding the advertising of prescription-only medicinal products.
-According to these guidelines, prescription-only medicinal products that can be purchased as many times as prescribed, and can now be advertised in the mass media, provided that these advertisements are transmitted within specialised programmes, informative segments or advertising breaks, which should be targeted at professionals, technicians and volunteers of health disciplines, or in another type of programme or means of communication, provided it complies with the following characteristics:
+According to these guidelines, prescription-only medicinal products that can be purchased as many times as prescribed, and can now be advertised in the mass media, provided that these advertisements are transmitted within specialist programmes, informative segments or advertising breaks, which should be targeted at professionals, technicians and volunteers of health disciplines, or in another type of programme or means of communication, provided it complies with the following characteristics:

-- that within the advertising message there is a strong message warning of the consequences of self-prescription and microbial resistance, which should have an approximate duration of 10 to 20 per cent of the entire advertising message; - knowledge of innovative or generic medicines should be promoted; - a caption should be included stating: 'Exclusive information for health professionals, avoid self-medication' in accordance with the provisions of article 10 of the Health Law Regulations; - advertising on television or in electronic media must contain the following caption: 'The use of this medicine requires a prescription' and must include at least one of the following disclaimers: - 'The improper and excessive use of antibiotics generates resistance and puts your health at risk'; - 'Only use antibiotics when a health professional prescribes it'; - 'Never use antibiotics that you have left over and do not share them with others'; - 'Always take the complete prescription, even when you feel better'; or - 'Doctor: prescribe and dispense antibiotics only when needed'; - the advertising notice must be made five days prior to its dissemination in any means of communication for the purpose that during that period COFEPRIS will give its approval.
+that within the advertising message there is a strong message warning of the consequences of self-prescription and microbial resistance, which should have an approximate duration of 10 to 20 per cent of the entire advertising message;

+knowledge of innovative or generic medicines should be promoted; a caption should be included stating: 'Exclusive information for health professionals, avoid self-medication' in accordance with the provisions of article 10 of the Health Law Regulations;

+advertising on television or in electronic media must contain the following caption: 'The use of this medicine requires a prescription' and must include at least one of the following disclaimers:

+- The improper and excessive use of antibiotics generates resistance and puts your health at risk'; - Only use antibiotics when a health professional prescribes it'; - Never use antibiotics that you have left over and do not share them with others'; - · 'Always take the complete prescription, even when you feel better'; or - 'Doctor: prescribe and dispense antibiotics only when needed'; and - the advertising notice must be made five days prior to its dissemination in any means of communication for the purpose that during that period COFEPRIS will give its approval.